miklevin/MikeLev.in/_posts/2024-10-06-fasththml-websockets-database.md

 need to get into the Pipulate template before I fork and customize, and that's the database stuff with an xtra filter.

+## Separating Users From Each Other Along With Their Data

-Alright, so filteriing one profile's todo list from another's will be simple enough.
+Alright, so filtering one profile's todo list from another will be simple enough.
 I can use that nifty `todos.xtra(profile_id="Profile_1"`, for example with the site template I'm working on.
 But how to record the active user that is selected?
 In addition to a little data-store per-user that all goes into the